-- The World Health Organization recommends less than 5% of calories should come from added sugar which equals less than 25 grams for a 2,000 calorie diet.
+- The World Health Organization recommends that less than 5% of calories should come from added sugar; which equals less than 25 grams for a 2,000 calorie diet.

 Action 1: Global Goodness

-- Read food labels – research alternative names for sugar to lower intake (fructose, glucose, lactose, maltodextrin and dextrose are just a few names for sugar).
+- Read food labels – research alternative names for sugar to lower your intake.
+(Fructose, glucose, lactose, maltodextrin and dextrose are just a few names for sugar).

-- Reduce the amount of pasteurized juices and sodas by drinking more water.
+- Reduce the amount of pasteurized juices and sodas you consume by drinking more water.